The freedom to move to another EU country to work without a work permit is a right for EU nationals.

 Non-EU nationals may have the right to work in an EU country or to be treated equally with EU nationals as regards conditions of work.
 These rights depend on their status as family members of EU nationals and on their own nationality.

 Although these countries are not members of the EU, their nationals can work in the EU on the same footing as EU nationals, since they belong to the European Economic Area.

-Workers from some EU countries may face temporary restrictions on working in Iceland, Liechtenstein or Norway.
-Currently these are: Bulgaria and Romania.
+Workers from Croatia may face temporary restrictions on working in Liechtenstein.

-Under the EU-Switzerland agreement on the free movement of persons, Swiss nationals are free to live and work in the EU and likewise EU nationals in Switzerland.
+Under the EU-Switzerland agreement on the free movement of persons, Swiss nationals are free to live and work in the EU.

 The right of Turkish nationals to move to an EU country to work depends entirely on the laws of that country.

 Turkish workers who are legally employed in an EU country and who are duly registered as belonging to the labour force there have the following rights: